Annie E. Casey Foundation

 - Other Program

-Skyline College partners with the San Mateo County Office of Education Regional Occupational Program to improve Career and Technical Education Pathways for students in middle schools, high schools and community colleges.
+Skyline College partners with the San Mateo County Office of Education Career Technical Education to improve Career and Technical Education (CTE) Pathways for students in middle schools, high schools and community colleges.
 The partnership supports curriculum alignment and articulation of CTE coursework to improve students’ transitions from high school to college.
 Additionally, the partnership creates high quality professional development activities for educators designed to enhance CTE pathways for students in San Mateo County.

 San Mateo Credit Union